thekevinscott/thekevinscott/src/pages/01-09-2018-deep-learning-cryptocurrency-pc-4-ai/index.md

 nvidia-docker run --rm -ti --ipc=host -p 8888:8888 pytorch/pytorch:latest
 ```

-This drops you right into a bash command line.
+This puts you right at a bash prompt.

-I like to learn via examples, and [luckily the Pytorch docs provide plenty of examples](http://pytorch.org/tutorials/beginner/pytorch_with_examples.html).

-You can run through the tutorials by starting python and copy pasting code, but a Jupyter notebook would be so much better.
+I like learning via example, and [luckily the Pytorch docs provide plenty of examples to learn from](http://pytorch.org/tutorials/beginner/pytorch_with_examples.html).
+You can run through the tutorials by starting `python` and copy pasting code, but a Jupyter notebook is so much better.
 So let's get that working.

 ## Jupyter
-Jupyter doesn't come standard on the `pytorch` docker image, [but it's easy to install](http://jupyter.org/install.html):
+Jupyter doesn't come standard on the `pytorch` docker image, [but it's easy to install](http://jupyter.org/install.html).
+In your docker container (that you started above), type:

 ```
 python3 -m pip install --upgrade pip